LianaT/vulnerable-api/README.md

 Marriott International is an American multinational diversified hospitality company that manages and franchises a broad portfolio of hotels and related lodging facilities.

-COMP47910 - Secure Software Engineering 22/23
+COMP47910 - Secure Software Engineering 22/23 - Assignment 3

 Web Application Development
 Marriott International is an American multinational diversified hospitality company that manages and franchises a broad portfolio of hotels and related lodging facilities.